 Government Agreements for I/UCRC Memberships and Research Projects

-SUBMISSION DEADLINE NOTICE: The deadline for submitting Military Interdepartmental Purchase Request (MIPR) or Interagency Agreement (IAA) request to the I/UCRC program is July1 for fiscal year 2014.
+SUBMISSION DEADLINE NOTICE: The deadline for submitting Military Interdepartmental Purchase Request (MIPR) or Interagency Agreement (IAA) request to the I/UCRC program has been extended to July 21st for fiscal year 2014.
 All submissions after this date will likely not be processed and obligated until the end of October in the next fiscal year.

 Agency MIPR/IAA Conditions

 MIPR and IAA requests are received by NSF as supplemental funding to an existing NSF GRANT, and NSF cannot change the terms and conditions of the GRANT as a result of the MIPR or IAA.
 Since GRANTS are financial assistance award, MIPRs and IAAs cannot be accepted as acquisition or contractual actions.
 Actions containing contractual language or additional terms and conditions will not be accepted.

 The following items should be sent via email to the NSF Program Office to: Alexandria Hale (firstname.lastname@example.org).

 1) Agency IAA/MIPR Request form:

 The following language MUST be included in the body of the request when the MIPR or IAA cites a Statutory Authority other than the NSF Act of 1950 as amended for transfer of funds: